How do you replace mince meat in cooking?

 7. Nut blends

 A home-made nut mince – like Hayley made is another whole food mince alternative (and it is so tasty it’ll knock your socks off!)
 You can use a range of nuts to find out the flavour combination you like the best – One of my personal favourites is a combination of walnut, hazelnut and cashew, but brazil nuts and almonds also blend quite nicely.
 I personally find the nuts taste nicer in raw mixes, and the legumes taste nicer in the cooked sauces, but I’ll let your taste buds decide what you prefer.

 So there you go 7 mince alternatives listed in this article alone (more if you consider each of the different legumes and grains you can try and other products suggested).

-If you’d like some recipes check out our recipe books The Little Book of Italian Recipes.
+If you’d like to give these recipes a go, check out The Little Book of Allergy-Friendly Light Meals:

 We’ve also got some delicious options for meatless bolognese alternatives in our book The Little Book of Allergy-Friendly Italian Recipes.